qwertyfi/live-class-project-15/README.md

 - Css flexbox and its property usecase.
 - Used cards of different sizes.
-- Learnt about z-index usecase.
+- Learnt about z-index usecase more deeply.
-- Handled mobile Responsive With Media Queries.
+- Handled mobile Responsive with Media Queries and Flexbox.

 ## ⏲ Time taken to finish the project